WHO statistics on diseases of disabled children. World report on disability. Central Federal District

 2) Since 2015, taking into account the number of disabled people in the Crimean

-federal district, submitted in 2015 according to form No. 1-EDV, in 2016 and further - according to form No. 94 (PENSIONS).
+federal district, presented in 2015 according to form No. 1-EDV, in 2016 and beyond - according to form No. 94 (PENSIONS).

 3) Starting from 2016, information on the Republic of Crimea

-and the city of Sevastopol is included in the total for the Southern Federal District (in accordance with the Decree of the President of the Russian Federation dated July 28, 2016 No. 375).
+and the city of Sevastopol is included in the total for the Southern Federal District (in accordance with Decree of the President of the Russian Federation dated July 28, 2016 No. 375).

 Federal Register of Disabled Persons